Call to book01904 521 936

 Day 18 - Katoomba Scenic Railway

 We journey into the Blue Mountains.
-Just 30 miles outside of Sydney, the area has UNESCO World Heritage status.
-It's named due to its dense eucalyptus forests, which give the illusion of a blue haze when the sunlight hits.
-We enjoy a ride on the world's steepest incline railway, the Katoomba Scenic Railway.
-Our trip takes us past sandstone cliffs, and a rock tunnel beside the tree-covered Orphan Rock, before emerging to panoramic views of the ancient rainforest.
-We also visit the unique Three Sisters at Echo Point.
-These unusual rock formations are a striking sight to behold.
+Just 30 miles outside of Sydney, the area has UNESCO World Heritage status and is named due to its dense eucalyptus forests which give the illusion of a blue haze when the sunlight hits.

 Day 19 - Bondi Beach